MicrosoftDocs/azure-devops-docs/docs/repos/git/commit-history.md

 >
 ![Advanced filters for git log](media/commit-history/10-AdvancedFilter.png)

 You can also filter commits by authors.
-You will see authors of most recent commits in the author filter drop down.
-In case you are not able to find an author in the drop down, then you can type the author name or email address and search for all commits by that author.
+You'll see authors of most recent commits in the author filter drop down.
+In case you aren't able to find an author in the drop down, then you can type the author name or email address and search for all commits by that author.

 ![Author filter](media/commit-history/11-AuthorFilter.png)